ManasKoti/DSA-Visualiser/README.md

 # DSA Visualiser

-A browser-based visualiser for classic data-structures-and-algorithms problems.
+A browser-based visualiser for classic data-structures and algorithms problems.
 Built from scratch in vanilla HTML, CSS and JavaScript.
 No build tools, no frameworks.
-This is a learning project to understand how algorithms behave step by step, and to feel the friction of writing UI code without a framework before reaching for one.
+This is a learning project to understand how algorithms behave step by step.

-The current scope is sorting algorithms with live performance metrics.
+The current scope is sorting and searching algorithms with live performance metrics.
 More algorithm families are planned (see [Future Scope](#future-scope)).

 ## Algorithms currently supported